rudi-c/rudi-c.github.io/_posts/2017-01-07-jane-street-thinking.md

 [^2]: To be more precise, each country could only count at most once in each passport.
 That is, if I have 2 entry stamps to the US and 2 exit stamps from the US, those 4 stamps only count for one.
 However, if 4 interns all have stamps to Mexico, then Mexico is counted 4 times, not one.

-[^3]: This is almost true: they offer an execution service, but that department is  isolated from the rest of the company.
+[^3]: This is almost true: they offer an order execution service called JSES, but that department is isolated from the rest of the company.